Going Plastic Free this July? 5 tips to help you

 While plastic is very effective at lengthening the shelf life of your food, if you follow these handy tips you should be able to go plastic free this July without wasting any food.

 Tip 1: Plan your meals and shopping

 If you are going plastic free, you will need to be more prepared.
 You may need to visit more than one store to buy what you need and you will need to have your reusable bags and containers in the car.
+Make sure you know where the stores are in your town where you can buy items plastic free.
+Check out this handy regional shopping guide from Hannah and Liam of the Rubbish Trip.
 Once you have planned your meals, make a shopping list and include the containers that you will need to take if you are buying your food from a bulk food store.

 Tip 2: Buy little and often

 It’s not a great idea to buy in bulk if you are going plastic free as it may be hard to find containers large enough, so buying little and often works best.
 Take your measuring spoons and cups with you and only buy what you need for that meal.
 This works especially well if you are buying exotic herbs and spices or specialty items like polenta which you may not use very often.

 Make sure that you label all of your storage containers so you don’t accidentally reach for the baking soda when you are after the salt!